St John's, Edinburgh: Background

 Edward Bannerman Ramsay joined St John's as curate in 1827.
 He succeeded Bishop Sandford as minister in 1830, and stayed until his own death in 1872, having been Dean from 1846.

 The sanctuary and chancel were built in 1879–82 by Peddie & Kinnear (John Dick Peddie and Charles Kinnear).
 The vestry and Hall were added in 1915–16 by John More Dick Peddie and Forbes Smith.

 The war memorial was added in 1919 to a design by Sir Robert Lorimer.
 Lorimer also designed and oversaw the addition of faux-vaults when Lothian Road was widened in 1926.

 St John's holds daily services and is one of the few remaining Episcopal churches in Scotland to hold the weekly service of Matins.

 Description

-The plaster ceiling vault is derived from that found in the Henry VII Chapel in Westminster Abbey.
+The plaster pendant fan vault ceiling is derived from that found in the Henry VII Chapel in Westminster Abbey.

 Stained glass is largely by Ballantine, but the east window is by William Raphael Eginton.

 The morning chapel was furnished by Walker Todd in 1935.

 An extension was added to the south-east corner in 2018.